jirametoon/E-nose-analysis/models/README.md

 *Note: Performance metrics are based on our standard test set using a CUDA-capable GPU.*

-## Model Selection Guide

-- **CNN**: Best for real-time applications where inference speed is critical
-- **LSTM**: Good balance between accuracy and computational requirements
-- **Transformer**: Highest accuracy but more computationally intensive

 ## Extending the Models

 To add a new model architecture: